Pushparajan/composable-architecture/_posts/saga_pattern_composable_data_architecture.md

 ## Wrapping up

 Availability is a critical use case for seamless and compelling user experiences.
 Event-driven architectures are fueling the Composable Architecture drive across all industry sectors.
 Improvements in the streaming cloud-native applications are helping to reduce the time it takes to be eventually consistent in micro-milliseconds.
-Enabling API gateways on top of old IT systems is not enough to scale for today.
+Enabling API gateways on top of old IT systems is not enough to scale for todays technology platforms.
 Composable data architecture is a foundation for plug and play of composable packaged business capabilities.